Kayak Among the Mangroves of Salt River

 - Most people wear bathing suits under their clothes

-- Wear sunscreen, sunglasses and a hat, even for the morning tour (unless doing the bioluminescent tour, then do NOT wear sunscreen, bug spray or lotion)
+- Wear sunscreen, sunglasses and a hat, for the daytime tours (unless doing the bioluminescent tour, then do NOT wear sunscreen, bug spray or lotion)

 - Wear water type sandals or booties (they are available to rent at the dive center)

 - You will get wet.
 If you bring that new expensive digital camera, chances are it will get wet, too.
-If you don’t want to take your chances, purchase a waterproof disposable camera (available at the dive center)
+If you don’t want to take your chances, purchase a waterproof disposable camera (available at most dive centers)

 - Best of all – NO KAYAK EXPERIENCE NECESSARY!

-A big thank you to Mike, our awesome tour guide, and Caribbean Adventure Tours for preserving and presenting the natural beauty St. Croix holds in hard to get to places!
+A big thank you to Virgin Kayak Tours and Sea Thru Kayaks VI for preserving and presenting the natural beauty St. Croix holds in hard to get to places!